 The next article related to player advantages is about dice control tips.
 The main concepts given here should help out precision dice throwers and better control of the dice while playing craps.
 Check out the article for all the tips and the more detailed explanations behind them.

 One major tip is to find a table with a smaller crowd.
 The reason is that players will be less distracted and the shooter will be able to handle the dice more often.
 Although, you do not want to be the only person playing at a table because then all 4 dealers will have their attention exclusively on yourself!
 If this is the case, bring a few of your friends with.
 It is also good advice to network with other players and see if you can find other precision shooters at the table.
-That way you can make more money when you do not have control of the dice, of course only if the shooter is actually skilled enough.
+That way you can make more money when you do not have control of the dice, of

 One of the next articles I wrote about was how to practice dice control.
 Many of the concepts in the article were designed for players who have never attempted precision shooting.
 The guide goes through skill levels such as beginner, intermediate and advanced tips based on some of m own experience.

 The most advisable thing to do when first starting off is to invest in a pair of actual transparent casino dice.
 Otherwise check out some casinos in the area, perhaps the ones you plan on winning money at, and see what equipment they have.
 Check out how long the craps table is and how high it is above the ground.
 Then when you get home, try to design with the same specifications to simulate the actual casino.
 Experts suggest using a flat bed or an elevated table with a cloth on it without the wall or fancy stuff yet.
 You need a soft surface since the hard surfaces do not resemble the real craps table and can chip the corners of the dice.